eclipsevortex/SubVortex.AutoUpgrader/README.md

 2. Install the new version
 3. Updates the symlink to point to the new version
 4. Cleans up the previous version

+➡️ The execution directory for SubVortex will now be located under `$HOME/subvortex`, with each version in its own subdirectory and a symlink pointing to the current version.
+You no longer need to clone the SubVortex repository manually — and can safely remove any old local copies you previously cloned.

 🐳 Docker Mode